 5. Problem solving: The process of gathering, analyzing and communicating information to identify and troubleshoot solutions.

-Here are five examples of common and impactful critical thinking skills you might consider including on your resume and discuss in your interview to show employers you have what it takes to help their company succeed:
+Here are five common and impactful critical thinking skills you might consider highlighting on your resume or in an interview:

 Improve your observation skills by slowing down your pace of processing information and training yourself to pay closer attention to your surroundings.
 You might practice mindfulness techniques, journaling or actively listening during and outside of work to thoroughly examine what you’re hearing or seeing.
 Then, consider if you notice trends in behavior, transactions or data that might be helpful for your team to address.